UCLA Bruin Marching Band: Traditions

 For the football pregame show, the UCLA Marching Band traditionally opens with the Bruin Fanfare, an adaptation of the 20th Century Fox Fanfare.
 Then follows Strike Up The Band for UCLA, a gift from George and Ira Gershwin to UCLA.
 It was adapted from their showtune "Strike Up the Band", and was presented to UCLA at an All-University Sing held in Royce Hall during Fall 1936.
 The Star Spangled Banner is played by the band in concert formation.
 Then the band moves into the script UCLA formation to the tune of Bruin Warriors.
 The band marches off the field to The Mighty Bruins, composed in 1984 by Academy Award-winning composer Bill Conti to commemorate the 50th anniversary of the UCLA Alumni Association.

 Following all athletic contests, the band plays the UCLA Alma Mater "Hail to the Hills of Westwood".
 After victories, this is followed by "Rover".

 Away game appearances

-The entire UCLA Bruin Marching Band travels to the San Francisco Bay area each fall for either the Stanford or Cal game.
+While UCLA was in the Pac-12 conference, the entire UCLA Bruin Marching Band traveled to the San Francisco Bay area each fall for either the Stanford or Cal football game.
 This tradition began in 1931, when the band traveled to the Stanford game by ship from Los Angeles.
 Beginning in 1989, a portion of the band has taken regular season trips to football games at Arizona, Michigan, Texas, Miami, Ohio State, Colorado, Illinois, Washington, Arizona State, Oregon, Tennessee, and Oklahoma.

 In 2006, the entire UCLA Bruin Marching Band traveled to South Bend, Indiana, for a game at the University of Notre Dame.